-The Death Eaters rip through the sky curling around the Millennium Bridge in Central London, which cracks, crumbles and plummets into the Thames as the cables fly around violently.
+When the Death Eaters rip through the sky curling around the Millennium Bridge in Central London, it cracks, crumbles and plummets into the Thames.

-Finally, your class will be immersed in the world of chemical potions with redox reactions, creating spectacular light shows and obtaining pure metals like silver.
+Finally, immerse your class in the world of chemical potions with redox reactions.
+Create spectacular light shows and obtain pure metals like silver.